 Mr. Mitchell's employment agreement provides that, commencing on the completion of the business combination, he will serve as President and the principal executive officer of the businesses of New Holding Company and its subsidiaries that are economically regulated by the California Public Utilities Commission.
 Mr. Felsinger's employment agreement provides that, commencing on the completion of the business combination, he will serve as President and the principal executive officer of the businesses of New Holding Company and its subsidiaries that are not so regulated.
 In such capacities, Messrs.
-Mitchell and Felsinger will report to the Officer of New Holding Company.
+Mitchell and Felsinger will report to the Office of the Chairman or, if such office no longer exists, the Chief Executive Officer of New Holding Company.